hornster02/hornster02/README.md

 ***🟦 NAPS2*** - scan, export to PDF, OCR

 ***🟦 Display Driver Uninstaller*** - uninstall audio/video drivers, ***Device Remover*** - possible major speed up of "Device Manager" startup (depends on how many PCs/components system has gone through).
 Also useful for troubleshooting missing (undetectable) HW/SW in "Device Manager".
-Example for detecting and installing HDMI/DisplayPort audio device (AMD) - ... --> Show only hidden/detached devices --> Sound, video, and game controllers ```+``` System devices --> select+bulk delete High Definition Audio Device ```+``` High Definition Audio Controller --> restart GPU driver --> automatic detection of new device should occur, if not, run manual detection. ⚠️ When using 3rd party SW (and not only them?) for GPU (voltage/frequency/cooling/...) = it may be necessary to restart them afterwards
+Example for detecting and installing HDMI/DisplayPort audio device (AMD) - ... --> Show only hidden/detached devices --> Sound, video, and game controllers ```+``` System devices --> select+bulk delete High Definition Audio Device ```+``` High Definition Audio Controller --> restart GPU driver --> automatic detection of new device should occur, if not, run manual detection. ⚠️ when using 3rd party SW (and not only them?) for GPU (voltage/frequency/cooling/...) = it may be necessary to restart them afterwards

 ***🟦 RimhillEx*** - CD/DVD read speed limitation